 WHO MADE YOUR CLOTHES

-We partner with Clothing Manufacturers UK, a garments manufacturer based in London that like us, understands the impact human activity has on the environment.
+We partner with an independent garments manufacturer that like us, understands the impact human activity has on the environment.

 We are fully aware of the human lives involved in the production process of our clothes.
 We make frequent visits to the facilities where our clothes are made to ensure that workers are not exploited and to ensure that no child labour or forced labour is being used.
-Clothing Manufacturers UK has been very supportive in communicating their working conditions and have shown transparency when it comes to health and safety, which is of the highest standards.
+Our manufacturing partner has been very supportive in communicating working conditions and has shown transparency when it comes to health and safety, which is of the highest standards.

 Eco-friendly fabrics are those safer for the environment, whether recycled, or biodegradable.
 The most popular ones are organic cotton, bamboo, hemp, as well as anything that is recycled and used in a new garment.